 About President Karl W. Einolf, Ph.D.

 Dr. Einolf came to Indiana Tech from Mount St. Mary’s University in Emmitsburg, Maryland, where he served since 2012 as dean of the Richard J. Bolte, Sr. School of Business.
-During his tenure at Mount St. Mary’s, Einolf also served as acting president of the university from February to June 2016 and helped the university heal from a national crisis surrounding the resignation of its previous president.
+During his tenure, Einolf also served as acting president at Mount St. Mary’s from February to June 2016 and helped the university heal from a national crisis surrounding the resignation of its previous president.